10 Jun Real Wedding: Clarissa & Gordon

-Is there something you wish you had known before the big day/while you were planning the wedding?
+Is there something you wish you knew before the big day/while you were planning the wedding?

 The weather!
 It made planning an outdoor wedding very difficult.
 However, there’s nothing that I can think of that would’ve made our day any different.
-Our friends and family helped throughout the day to ensure our special day was perfect.
+Our friends and family helped throughout the day to make sure that our special day was perfect.

 What was your favorite DIY or personal touch?

-My father and I created a donut wall for the wedding events.
-It was supposed to be used at the bridal shower and the wedding, but since the bridal shower (and bachelorette party) was canceled, it was only used on the wedding day.
+My father and I created a donut wall for my wedding events.
+It was originally for to be used at the bridal shower and the wedding, but since the bridal shower (and bachelorette party) was canceled, we used it for the wedding instead.
 The bridal party purchased Stan’s Donuts for the wedding, which is also the donut vendor for our wedding in 2021.
 I also customized mini hand sanitizers and gift boxes for the guests.
 I did my own hair and my sister helped with my makeup.
 Right before the ceremony, my mom helped me put on nail strips to ensure my nails looked nice without any smudging.

 What did you do to stay stress-free on your wedding day?